kushberrycream/spacex/README.md

 I was thinking of leaving it as it was but as I progressed I decided this was not good user experience as if they were to use the forwards and back browser buttons this would lead to undesired effects.
 - A few times when developing and using my website if I clicked links to quickly this could lead to the previous API's call data not being removed and displaying it below the new API calls Data.
-Obviously this is undesirable but can be corrected by using the navigation buttons or refreshing the page.
+Obviously this is undesirable and was fixed by placing all the separate API calls and the associated functions within their own js files and only placed them within the relevant HTML page.
 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>
 </p>